Maui > Activities > Whale Watching

-Maui County is world famous as the destination for the Pacific Northwest humpback whales.
+Maui County is world-famous as the destination for the Pacific Northwest humpback whales.
 Their migration crosses 3,100 miles of ocean each season.
 The humpback whale season in Maui lasts from November to May of every year.
 These huge mammals travel between 3 and 9 mph at over 1,000 miles per month without stopping.
-Humpbacks make this journey in groups called pods that congregate for a couple days at a time.
+Humpbacks make this journey in groups called pods that congregate for a couple of days at a time.
 The pods stay together loosely and break apart, with the exception of the calves and mothers.
+There are countless whale watch opportunities while on Maui.

 The exciting surface behaviors of Humpback whales draw scores of whale watchers every year to Maui.
-From lobtailing, head slapping, spyhopping, and pectoral slaps, Humpbacks are well known for giving us all a show.
-The most spectacular of whale activity in the winter months around Maui is the whale breach.
+From lobtailing, head-slapping, spy hopping, and pectoral slaps, Humpbacks are well known for giving us all a show.
+The most spectacular whale activity in the winter months around Maui is the whale breach.

 A whale breach is when the Humpback launches 3/4 of the way out of the water and comes back down with an enormous crash.
 Some believe that they do this to knock off surface skin parasites, and others believe it’s a social behavior.